ElectricBlocks/electricblocks.github.io/content/docs/prologue/introduction.md

 ---
 More specifically, Electric Blocks is a Minecraft Forge mod that allows you to run realistic power flow simulations for educational and engineering purposes.
 This site contains documentation for using this mod.

-This mod is sponsored by the University of Idaho as part of the Capstone Design project.
+This mod is sponsored by the University of Idaho, developed over two years as a Senior Capstone Design project.